weiwongg/Spanish2English/README.md

 How to train model in Google Colaboratory

-step 1: upload downloaded folder to Google Drive
+Step 1: upload downloaded folder to Google Drive

 step 2: open Colaboratory and do not forget to change running type to GPU

-step 3: mount your google drive to Colaboratory
+Step 3: mount your google drive to Colaboratory

 --run